hanoii/ddev-platformsh-lite/README.md

 ### platform tunnel:open

-This add-on exposes [two ports](docker-compose.platformsh-lite.yaml) which overs a redis and a database services.
-If you need to expose more ports and do not wish to modify/manage this add-on's files you can create `.ddev/.env` file on your project with the following:
+This add-on exposes [two ports](docker-compose.platformsh-lite.yaml) (30000 and 30001)
+which covers a redis and a database services.
+If you need to expose more ports a nd do not wish to modify/manage this add-on's files you can create `.ddev/.env` file on your project with the following:

 ```
 # Exposes 30000, 30001, 30002 and 30003